 OSLO: New ships and great news for lovers of holiday at Sea.
 Norwegian Cruise Line has decided new South America sailings and Journeys in the Eastern Caribbean and the West Coast.

 Norwegian Cruise Line has decided new South America sailings.
-For the first time since 2010 “Norwegian Sun” will sail a 14-night voyages between Valparaiso in Chile to Buenos Aires in Argentina from November 2015 to March 2016.
+For the first time since 2010 “Norwegian Sun” will sail a 14-night voyages between Valparaiso in Chile to Buenos Aires in Argentina.

 Ports of call include Puerto Montt, Puerto Chacabuco and Punta Arena in Chile, Ushuaia in Argentina, Stanley, Falkland Islands, Puerto Madryn, Argentina and Montevideo, Uruguay.
 During this journey guests will also enjoy a scenic cruise through the Chilean Fjords, Strait of Magellan and around Cape Horn.

 West Coast.
-There are several other journeys from North American West Coast in Autumn 2015, including a four-night Pacific Coastal from Vancouver on September 28, three 11-night Mexican Riviera cruises from San Diego, a 17-night voyage to South America from San Diego, including a stop in Callao, Peru, from where an option overnight excursion to Machu Piccu, and a 20-night South American Explorer cruise from Valparaiso in Chile to San Francisco
+There are several other journeys from North American West Coast, including a four-night Pacific Coastal from Vancouver on, three 11-night Mexican Riviera cruises from San Diego, a 17-night voyage to South America from San Diego, including a stop in Callao, Peru, from where an option overnight excursion to Machu Piccu, and a 20-night South American Explorer cruise from Valparaiso in Chile to San Francisco